ajeeshakd/data-prepper/data-prepper-plugins/kafka-plugins/README.md

 ## Configuration

 - `bootstrap_servers` (Required) : It is a host/port to use for establishing the initial connection to the Kafka cluster.
 Multiple brokers can be configured.

+- `serde_format` (Optional) : This denotes the serialization-deserialization data format.
+It should be configured with the value json or plaintext if the schema registry is not available.

 - `topics` (Required) : The topic in which kafka source plugin associated with to read the messages.The maximum number of topics should be 10.